 - Last but not least, as a way to learn about how BLE works and understand how data gets transferred between Central and Peripheral

-In the previous blog post and video on BLE sniffers, we went over how to use the TI CC2540 BLE sniffer to detect advertisement data.
+In the previous blog post and video on BLE sniffers, we discussed how to use the TI CC2540 BLE sniffer to detect advertisement data.
 In this video, we’ll go over how to use the same BLE sniffer to capture and follow connections between a Central device and a Peripheral device.

 To illustrate the use of a BLE sniffer for following a connection, I go through the exercise of reverse engineering a BLE device called the Playbulb Candle.
-The device is basically an LED candle that allows you to light it up in different colors and control the light with different effects such as Candle effect, Pulse, Rainbow effect..etc.
+The device is basically an LED candle that allows you to light it up in different colors and control the light with different effects such as the Candle effect, Pulse, Rainbow effect..etc.

 Previously in the series: